martinmatin/Tutorials/src/electronics/sensors/sonar.md

 ```
 where you specify the pins and the maximum distance defined previously.

-Moreover as mentioned in the Publisher Tutorial you specify the type of the ultrasound message and then name you want to assign to it :
+Moreover as mentioned in the Arduino Publisher Tutorial you specify the type of the ultrasound message and then name you want to assign to it :
 ```
 sensor_msgs::Range range_msg_right;
 ```
-The following has also been explained in the Publisher Tutorial :
+The following has also been explained in the Arduino Publisher Tutorial :
 ```
 ros::Publisher pub_range4("ultrasound_right", &range_msg_right);
 ```